We are driven by our vision of a world in which children are healthy and develop to their full potential.

 Children Without Worms (CWW) is driven by our mission and vision.
 We promote relationships and networks among partners and capture, develop, and share STH information and best practices for use in the field.
 Our work focuses on four pillars:

 - Technical and Scientific Collaboration

 We convene leaders and forge partnerships among key members of the STH control community through our management of the Secretariats for the STH Coalition and the STH Advisory Committee.
-The STH Coalition is a multi-sectoral group of 40 members – and growing – committed to developing and implementing collaborative strategies to control STH.
+The STH Coalition is a multi-sectoral group of over 50 members – and growing – committed to developing and implementing collaborative strategies to control STH.
 The STH Advisory Committee is a group of independent experts who provide technical and scientific advice on STH control to donors, STH researchers, pharmaceutical companies, and the broader STH community.

 CWW has worked to achieve our vision in a variety of ways, through: